qawolf/qawolf/docs/docs/handle_sign_in.md

 ### Set cookies

-If your application involves setting cookies for authentication, use the [Playwright `context.setCookies`](https://github.com/microsoft/playwright/blob/master/docs/api.md#browsercontextsetcookiescookies) method.
+If your application involves setting cookies for authentication, use the [Playwright `context.addCookies`](https://github.com/microsoft/playwright/blob/master/docs/api.md#browsercontextaddcookiescookies) method.

-At the end of the `beforeAll` block, call `context.setCookies` and pass it an array of cookie objects.
+At the end of the `beforeAll` block, call `context.addCookies` and pass it an array of cookie objects.
 Below is an example `beforeAll` block that does this:

 ```js
 beforeAll(async () => {